pietroborrello/ghidra-atom-microcode/README.md

 Each ghidra instruction will be composed by a microcode instruction and possibly by a sequence word, that either influences control flow after the instruction execution (`eflow`), or sets up some of synchronization before execution.

-## TODOs
+## Open Problems

 Most of the instructions' semantics is correctly defined, and decompilation should generally work.
-We recommend paying attention to the following details:

-- all registers are assumed to be 64 bits, which is in general false
-- no SSE/AVX instruction is currently supported
-- temporary register aliasing is not modeled (`ROVR`)
-- indirect jumps are rarely resolved by ghidra
+There are a few remaining open problems to tackle.
+PR and issues to discuss them are welcomed.

-- we identify calls as instructions doing `saveuip + jmp`, which may not always be true
+- We identify function calls as instructions doing `saveuip + jmp` (usually combining instructions and sequence words), but this may not always be true.
-- decompiled functions may return using jumps trough the `UIP0/1` register (see (`uCodeDisasm`)[https://github.com/chip-red-pill/uCodeDisasm])
+- How do function calls return values?
+Seems a mix of temporary registers, but not always the same registers.
-- load and store operations have modifiers with unclear semantics (`PPHYS`, `TICKLE`, `PPHYSTICKLE`)
+- Load and store operations have modifiers with unclear semantics (`PPHYS`, `TICKLE`, `PPHYSTICKLE`).
+What do they mean?
-- understand how function calls may return values
-- unclear semantics on some operations (uflow, flags operations, selectors packing, ...) marked by `TODO` in the `.slaspec` file
+- There is still unclear semantics on some operations (uflow parameters, arithmetic flags operations, segment selectors packing, ...) marked by `TODO` in the `.slaspec` file

+There is also some missing implementation details:

+- All registers are assumed to be 64 bits, which is in general false.
+Disassembled instruction include the operand size, but not the decompiled view.
+- No SSE/AVX instruction is currently supported.
+- Temporary register aliasing is not modeled (`ROVR`).
+- Indirect jumps are rarely resolved by ghidra.
+- Functions return using jumps trough the `UIP0/1` register (see (`uCodeDisasm`)[https://github.com/chip-red-pill/uCodeDisasm]) which decreases decompilation quality.